The Role of Medical Coding in Value-Based Care

 Dear Healthcare Professionals,

 In an era where regulatory scrutiny is intensifying, the significance of governmental coding audits within the healthcare sector cannot be overstated.
 These audits serve as a cornerstone for maintaining compliance, ensuring the integrity of medical billing and coding practices.
-Symbion Coding is committed to guiding you through the complexities of these audits, offering insights and strategies to safeguard your practice.
+It is crucial to understand the complexities of these audits so you can ensure your practice will be prepared and not be taken by surprise.

 I. Introduction to Governmental Coding Audits